 This might sound weird, but if car safety increases dramatically, with the autonomous vehicle, it could be fun to ride in this position whilst reading a book or looking out at scenery.
 For older people or passengers with reduced mobility, it would also prove easier to get in or out from the front.
 If you prefer, the Swing could remain stretched like a normal vehicle and the seats would adapt accordingly.

 Speaking of the seats, they will be made of 20 adjustable cushioned sections of various types of memory foam and ventilation tubes to heat or cool the occupants.
 These adaptive sections will make it possible for each seat to adopt any shape, including a flat one if you wanted to sleep like in the NightCar concept.

 When driving on the highway or at higher speeds, the car would gradually rotate its frame to take on a conventional flat position.
 The car will be powered by a 200hp hydrogen fuel cell connected to a liquid-cooled electric motor.
 This power pack will be located between the rear wheels and the cabin.
 The cabin will have enough room to accommodate two adults and their luggage.

-I would like to thank Adolfo Esquivel for the great renderings of the Swing shape-shifting car.
+The Swing concept was imagined in July 2016 by Charles Bombardier and the images were created by Adolfo Esquivel.
 Adolfo earned an Industrial Design degree from Colombia and completed a postgraduate study on Events Design at the UQAM of Montreal.
 He currently works as a freelance industrial designer in Montreal.
 Adolfo also created the design of the Libelule Submarine-ATV and the Sea-Bull wake surfing tugboat concept.